kidigapeet/DSA2040A_ET_Exam_Peter_341/README.md

 ---

-📊 6.
+## 📊 .
 Sample Visualizations & Insights

 To gain deeper insights, several simple visualizations were created:

-1️⃣ Sales and Profit by Region
+ Sales and Profit by Region

-Shows regional revenue distribution.
-The West and East regions generated the most sales.

-2️⃣ Average Profit Margin by Category

-Technology products recorded the highest average profit margins.

-3️⃣ Monthly Sales Trend

-Displays seasonal fluctuations, with spikes in end-of-year sales periods.

-4️⃣ Distribution of Sales Tiers

-Majority of transactions fall within the Medium sales tier.

-5️⃣ Average Shipping Duration by Region

 Reveals differences in delivery times across regions — useful for supply chain analysis.

-⚙️ 7.
+## ⚙️ .
 How to Run the Project
 Requirements

 Install dependencies: